 When you are optimizing your website so that it will be considered mobile friendly, the design should enable the audience to access information just as easily as if it was computer access.
 All call to actions, menu tabs, and links should be big enough for the viewer to retrieve that information with just the tip of a finger.

 Millions of people worldwide will be in awe of their newest iPhone generation, and as they enjoy mobile access more than ever, don’t be a site that disappoints.
 Take these tips, optimize a site to be cell (or smart) phone friendly, and captivate your mobile dependent consumer.
-For more information about how Cloud Sites can help your site, come talk to us as www.liquidweb.com/blog.
+For more information about how Cloud Sites can help your site, take a look at the Liquid Web Blog.

 Chris Farmer is the previous Product Manager for Cloud Sites.
 Chris started with Cloud Sites in 2009 as a Support Technician and worked his way through as a Linux Administrator, Shift Lead, Project Manager and to his current role as the Cloud Sites PM.
 In his free time, he enjoys woodworking, biking, kayak fishing and spending quality time with his wife, Cecilia, and his toddler son, Jackson.